 If you truly want to be successful, you need to eliminate the word passive from your vocabulary.
 This is a bold statement, but consider the impact of the word passive in other contexts.
 How healthy would you be if your goal was passive health?
 How intimate would your relationship with your spouse be if your goal was to have a passive relationship?
 I hope you get my point.

-Dan Lokis a multi-millionaire serial entrepreneur, international best-selling author, and highly sought-after business mentor.
-He’s written over a dozen books that teach entrepreneurship, and is considered one of the world’s leading experts in internet marketing.
+Dan Lok is a multi-millionaire serial entrepreneur, international best-selling author, and highly sought-after business mentor.
+He’s written over a dozen business books and is considered one of the world’s leading experts in internet marketing.

 5 Tips For a Creating a Productive Relationship With Your Freelancers